mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 Consumers within the same consumer groups share the partitions of a topic.
 So, Adding more consumers to a consumer group means increasing the parallelism in consuming topics.

-Using the above information, we should be ready to begin our journey.
+Now that you have a PhD in Kafka (the docs/link will also help), let's proceed to our setup.

-## 3. Set up
+## 2. Set up

 First, we need the dependencies from the zio-kafka and zio-json libraries: